timmens/pytask-markdown/.github/ISSUE_TEMPLATE/question.md

 ______________________________________________________________________

-name: Submit Question about: Ask a general question about pytask-marp title: "QST:"
+name: Submit Question about: Ask a general question about pytask-markdown title: "QST:"
 labels: "question"

 ______________________________________________________________________

-#### Question about pytask-marp
+#### Question about pytask-markdown

 **Note**: If you'd still like to submit a question, please read [this guide](https://matthewrocklin.com/blog/work/2018/02/28/minimal-bug-reports)